-Healthcare segment margin of 8.0% decreased 1.7-percentage points from the prior year primarily due to margin pressures in customer care and human resource outsourcing partially offset by margin improvement in government healthcare.
+Healthcare segment margin of 8.4% decreased 0.9-percentage points from the prior year primarily due to margin pressures in customer care service offering partially offset by margin improvement in government healthcare.
+During the first half of 2016, margin improved sequentially from 8.0% in the first quarter to 8.9% in the second quarter reflecting increased efficiencies from cost actions.